Israel deploys heavy police presence ahead of contentious Jerusalem march | Law-Order

 On Wednesday, Gaza's ruling Hamas militant group called on Palestinians to oppose the parade.

-“We ask the people of Jerusalem to mobilize the masses to confront the march of the flags in Jerusalem tomorrow,” said Mushir al-Masri, a Hamas official in Gaza.
+“We ask the people of Jerusalem to mobilise the masses to confront the march of the flags in Jerusalem tomorrow,” said Mushir al-Masri, a Hamas official in Gaza.

 Hamas urged Palestinians in the occupied West Bank and inside Israel to “clash with the occupation.”
 It also said it would hold a demonstration, with people waving Palestinian flags along Gaza's heavily fortified frontier with Israel.